Metropole Property ManagementMetropole Property Management

 Paint, carpets, blinds and light fixtures can really transform your property and give you a great boost to cash flow as well as some depreciation benefits too.

-2. Longer leases
+2. Longer leasesmaximise your rent

 I don’t like 6-month leases because it could mean two letting fees and two periods of vacancy each year.